crimsonsunset/cursor_remote/docs-en/troubleshooting/COMMON_ISSUES.md

 - Client shows "disconnected" status (red dot)
 - Browser console: "function get_system_status does not exist"
 - Error: "Could not find the function public.submit_command"
+- Error: "column \"commands.created_at\" must appear in the GROUP BY clause"

-**Root Cause:** Database functions weren't created or have SQL syntax errors
+**Root Cause:** Database functions weren't created or have SQL syntax errors (including GROUP BY aggregation issues)

 **Solution:**
 1. **Use the corrected SQL** from [Database Setup Guide](../deployment/SETUP_DATABASE.md) section 3.1